sethbern/CSJava/_sources/Unit8-ArrayList/topic-8-6-sorting.rst

 Sorting Algorithms
 ==================

 There are many sorting algorithms to put an array or ArrayList elements in alphabetic or numerical order.
 We will show these algorithms below for arrays.
-The three sorting algorithms that you need to know for the AP CS A exam are:
+Three basic sorting algorithms are:

 ..	index::
 	single: selection sort